PacMan2009yo/UsefulProgram/README.md

 Step 4.
 Have fun.
 # Why do I need this?
 This is a project for people who are beginners at learning Lua.
-This project uses basic functions, a basic maodule, and everything else is basic.
+This project uses basic functions, a basic module, and everything else is basic.
 Also, I included comments to help you understand important code.